 The Whiteness of Real Being (2017-05-13)

 There's this rather famous movie that came out in 2009, one written and directed by a person so profoundly bad at his craft I had already decided not to see the thing.
 This wasn't even a decision based on the politics the guy espoused or anything else.
 Due to a rather interesting period of my life when I was prey to terrible insomnia, I had actually seen several of this director's more famous movies not quite to the end, and in an odd coincidence the year before this big movie came out, I had sat down with the DVDs to finally finish the damn things.
 What I had seen and could remember seemed pretty good.
-They were generally sci-fi romps, and they tended to eschew George Lucas' contempt for the audience and decision to make "the future" look as if somebody had just polished and vacuumed it.
+They were generally sci-fi romps, and they tended to eschew George Lucas' contempt for the audience, while keeping his good decision to make "the future" not look as if somebody had just polished and vacuumed it.
 The result was a fascinating lesson in how convincingly and well we can fill in gaps in movies with stuff that strikes us as not too bad.
 These movies held up on average until between the 30th and even 40th minute or so.
-The story was interesting in spite of rather hokey characters, things were visually interesting, the cuts weren't distracting as the current style so often is now.
+The story was interesting in spite of rather hokey characters, things were visually engaging, the cuts weren't distracting as the current style so often is now.
 Then the script would collapse with a horrible sound and dust, and the movie utterly spoiled.
 I remember thinking in horror, "Oh my god.
 I recommended this thing to people – sure I caveated about not having had a chance to see the end, but..."
 So, I was not going to see this 2009 movie.

 For reasons best known to herself and now never to be known to those of us still in this world and not the next one, a friend of mine insisted that we ought to go see James Cameron's Avatar.
 I really don't know why.
-Long movies actually don't bother me, as I grew up watching two-tape classic MGM flicks with my mother, so 3 or even 4 hours is not really a big deal since the idea was to sit and watch a move anyway.
+Long movies actually don't bother me, as I grew up watching two-tape classic MGM flicks with my mother, so 3 or even 4 hours is not really a big deal since the idea was to sit and watch a movie anyway.
 After the first hour of Avatar, my horrified thought was, "There's still like, 2 more to go."
 And once again, though at further on than before because the movie was so despicably long and boring, there came the key turning point in the script.
 And I thought to myself, "Hey, who says he's going to do it again?
 Maybe Cameron finally has it figured out.
-Well, let's hope anyway, there's still way more than an hour to go."
+Well, let's hope so anyway, there's still way more than an hour to go."
 In the short space of the next two minutes, all of us in that theatre who hadn't seen the thing already were about to learn whether the movie should have been called "Pocahontas."

 It should have been called Pocahontas.
 Please listen to the hysterically funny and on point evisceration of this movie by Molly Swain and Chelsea Vowel on Métis in Space.
 It'll hurt your sides and just might restore your faith in humanity.